nightscout/trio-docs/docs/EN/operate/build.md

 ### Open Terminal

-Once you have Xcode open with your previous build of Trio, the first thing to do is open a terminal:
+Once you have Xcode open with your previous build of Trio, the first thing to do is open a terminal.
+Here are two methods - choose one:

 1. Use Xcode, Behaviors, Open Terminal if you configured [Xcode Behaviors](#xcode-behaviors)
 2. Locate the Trio folder using [Where is my Download](#where-is-my-download)